 Areas of counselling I deal with

-Fees for trainees are £40 per session
+Fees for trainees are £40 per one hour session

 Fees for Organisations are agreed on referral